aquasecurity/trivy/docs/docs/scanner/misconfiguration/index.md

 Other common options are documented [here](../../configuration/index.md).

 ### Enabling a subset of misconfiguration scanners
 It's possible to only enable certain misconfiguration scanners if you prefer.
 You can do so by passing the `--misconfig-scanners` option.
 This flag takes a comma-separated list of configuration scanner types.

 ```bash
 trivy config --misconfig-scanners=terraform,dockerfile .
 ```

 Will only scan for misconfigurations that pertain to Terraform and Dockerfiles.

-### Pass custom policies
+### Passing custom policies
 You can pass policy files or directories including your custom policies through `--policy` option.
 This can be repeated for specifying multiple files or directories.